Dutch Journal of Applied Linguistics

 Liberman, M. 2006.
 Uptalk is not HRT.
 Language Log, 28 March 2006, retrieved on 30 March 2006,

 11. Authors are kindly requested to check their manuscripts very carefully before submission in order to avoid delays in publication.
 The first author will receive a PDF file with page proofs for final correction.
 One set must be returned with corrections by the dates determined by the publication schedule.
 Any author’s alterations in the page proofs other than typographical corrections may be charged to the author.

 12. Authors of main articles will receive a complementary copy of the issue in which their paper appears.

-If you are not able to submit online, or for any other editorial correspondence, please contact the editor:
+13. For any other editorial correspondence, please contact the editor: